algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

   - The purpose of this test plan is to ensure the functionality, reliability, and correctness of the virtual processor and interpreter.
 The document introduces:

     -  **Test Strategy:**
-      <br>Outline the goals of this test plan, specifying the testing environment and delineating the scope and levels of testing.
-Additionally, articulate the principles guiding the testing process and categorize the testing types involved.
+      <br>This section outline the goals of this test plan, specifying the testing environment and delineating the scope and levels of testing.
+Articulates the principles guiding the testing process, and categorizes the types of testing involved.
     -  **Execution Strategy:**
-      <br>Describes how the test will be performed and process to identify and report bugs, and to fix and implement fixes.
+      <br>Describes how the tests will be performed, the process for identifying and reporting bugs.
     -  **Test Management:**
-      <br>Process to handle the logistics of the test and all the events that come up during execution.
+      <br>This section outlines the process for handling the logistics of the test and addressing all events that arise during execution.

 ### 2.2 Project Overview

-  - ALGOSUP asked us to build a virtual processor and interpreter for running assembly code.
-It's an open project for students to learn low-level programming.
-We're keeping things clear with easy-to-follow guides.
-Our goal?
-Create a friendly space for anyone curious about assembly language and system programming.
+  - We have been asked to develop a virtual processor and interpreter for running assembly code.
+This project is open to students eager to delve into low-level programming.
+Our approach focuses on simplicity, providing straightforward guides to follow.
+Our ultimate aim?
+To cultivate a welcoming environment for anyone interested in exploring assembly language and system programming.

 ### 2.3 Audience

-  - The primary audience for this test plan includes project team members, each with distinct roles:
+  - The primary audience for this test plan includes members of project team, each with distinct roles:

       - **Technical Team (Technical Lead and Software Engineers):**